awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 2.2.0 – 2021-06-01 =
+* Added: Notification Mail Template Customizer (Settings > Notifications > Customize).
+Template files need to be updated if overridden in the theme.
+* Fixed: Pre validation for file field not working.
+* Fixed: Cover letter formatting issue in the notification mail content.
+* Fixed: Accents don't work in the Specification fields.
+* Improved: Form Handling.
+Template files need to be updated if overridden in the theme.
+* Improved: Notification HTML Mail Template.
+* Dev: New Hooks for Handling Job Filters.
+* Dev: Improved Form Handling Hooks.
+* Other minor bug fixes and style improvements.

 = V 2.1.1 – 2021-04-21 =
 * Fixed: Issue with WooCommerce Plugin that prevents the users with HR Role from accessing the backend.
 * Fixed: 'Secure uploaded files' option doesn't work in 'Media Library' for some installations.